Skip to main content

 Organized terrorist networks, cells, and groups use social media platforms and dark web forums for the dissemination of propaganda, for planning, and for general communications.

 Take Hamas as an example.
 Hamas is a political/military organization governing the Gaza Strip.
-Many nations (including the United States, the United Kingdom, and member nations of the European Union)[7] consider Hamas a terrorist organization.
-Hamas used the popular messaging app Telegram as one of its primary communications platforms.
-Some Hamas-dedicated channels had hundreds of thousands of users and contained calls to action for Hamas members.[8]
-(Under intense political pressure, Telegram eventually shut down these channels.[9])
+Many nations[7] consider Hamas a terrorist organization.
+Hamas uses popular messaging apps to communicate.
+Some of its channels have contained calls to action for hundreds of thousands of user members.[8]

 But for Hamas and similar organizations, online communications cannot replace real-world recruitment, radicalization, and training.